 – Improved accessibility throughout

 Architect: Burrell Foley Fischer LLP, lead architect Stefanie Fischer

 Download a brochure about the architectural history and restoration project here

 Our licenced cafe offers a range of snacks and refreshments to take into the films or to enjoy in the bright seated area over looking the loch.
 Snacks and drinks include sweet and salted popcorn, chocolates, slushies, juice, cakes and slices, wine, beer, cider, Kintyre Gin and Tonic, coffee and tea and a selection of flavoured luxury Hot Chocolates.
 The menu changes on a daily basis, check at the kiosk for the days offerings.

 Campbeltown Community Business

-Campbeltown Picture House is owned by Campbeltown Community Business Ltd which is managed by a volunteer board, chaired by Jane Mayo.
+Campbeltown Picture House is owned by Campbeltown Community Business Ltd which is managed by a volunteer board, chaired by David Mayo.
 Campbeltown Community Business Ltd is a Scottish Charity (SCO09499) and is a company limited by guarantee (SCI06763).